 Optional Add Ons

 After breakfast, take your time to finish your Norway in a Nutshell tour.
-Our services end upon your arrival to Oslo.
+Arrive into Oslo and walk to your hotel.

 Please note that this tour includes two port-to-port voyages on Hurtigruten.
 In the busy summer months, securing these short voyages can be difficult.
 We can custom-make itineraries similiar to this depending on what is available.